- Position: Professor of History of Science & Technology

 The Prize Committee’s commendation can be read in full here.

-His most recent work has been on the history of hearing loss, writing in collaboration with Action on Hearing Loss and the Thackray Medical Museum
+More recent work has been on the history of hearing loss, writing in collaboration with Action on Hearing Loss and the Thackray Medical Museum

-In collaboration with Karen Sayer (Leeds Trinity University) he published Managing the Experience of Hearing Loss in Britain, 1830-1930 (Palgrave Macmillan, 2017)
+Co-authored with Karen Sayer (Leeds Trinity University) he published Managing the Experience of Hearing Loss in Britain, 1830-1930 (Palgrave Macmillan, 2017)